Panosmentz/stock-portfolio/README.md

 Fix : Duplicate entries in the database.
 Check if the user already has followed the stock he is trying to follow and render a notification

+Fix : Responsive design has issues on small devices where the width is bigger than 100% after a stock search

 Feature : Add email confirmation when signing up

 Feature : Add Forgot Password functionality